 How To Keep From Getting Mushrooms In Your Lawn

 Because Ontario has such diverse weather patterns we can have times of year that are particularly conducive for mushroom growth.
 Good lawn cultural practices are still the best way to make your lawn unappealing to mushrooms.
+This is what the lawn experts here at LawnSavers recommend:

 - Mow regularly so thatch does not build up.
 Do not leave long clippings (greater than 1″) on the lawn!